Russian

 Chapter 4: Russian Revolution

-Before 1914, the Nemirovsky settled in Saint Petersburg, capital of the Empire, in an "incoherent residence" in the Kolomna district.
-Leonid, who has become a director of the Bank of the Moscow Union and the Private Commercial Bank of Saint Petersburg, approaches government circles.
-'Gold was flowing, wine was flowing,' but Irène Némirovsky will especially remember the flies and the stench of the city’s canals.
-In 1938, at the request of Le Figaro littéraire, she recalls the precise moment when the revolution of February 1917 horrified her: the mock execution of the concierge Ivan, in the courtyard of their building.
+Before 1914, the Nemirovsky family settled in Saint Petersburg, capital of the Empire, in an "incoherent house" in the Kolomna district.
+Leonid, now a director of the Bank of the Union in Moscow and the Private Commercial Bank in St. Petersburg, moved closer to government circles.
+"The gold streamed, the wine flowed", but Irène Némirovsky will remember above all the flies and the stench of the city’s canals.
+In 1938, at the request of Le Figaro littéraire, she remembers the precise moment when the revolution of February 1917 horrified her: the mock execution of the concierge Ivan, in the courtyard of their building.